-For the most part we’d recommend cooking with the coconut oil as it has a higher smoke point, but either will do.
 Extra virgin olive oil is one of the healthiest food products in the world, and is shown in medical studies to be one of the core reasons why the Mediterranean diet leads to such great health outcomes.

 Chili powder: $1

 Himalayan pink salt: $1

 Chestnut Hill yellow mustard: $1